NICMx/FORT-validator/docs/usage.md

 > Note: The paragraphs below apply to [Fort 1.5.0](https://github.com/NICMx/FORT-validator/releases/tag/v1.5.0).

-File where the ROAs will be stored in CSV format.
+File where the ROAs (found during each validation run) will be stored (in CSV format).

-When the file is specified, its content will be removed to store the ROAs; if the file doesn't exists, it will be created.
-To print at console, use a hyphen `"-"`.
-If RTR server is enabled, then the ROAs will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.
+If the file already exists, it will be overwritten.
+If it doesn't exist, it will be created.
+To print to standard output, use a hyphen (`-`).
+If the RTR server is [enabled](#--mode), then the ROAs will be printed every [`--server.interval.validation`](#--serverintervalvalidation) seconds.

-Each line of the result is printed in the following order: _AS, Prefix, Max prefix length_; the first line contains those column descriptors.
+Each line of the result is printed in the following order: _AS, Prefix, Max prefix length_.
+The first line contains the column names.

-If a value isn't specified, then the ROAs aren't printed.
+If `--output.roa` is omitted, the ROAs are not printed.

 > Note: The paragraphs below apply to [Fort master](https://github.com/NICMx/FORT-validator).

-File where the ROAs will be stored in the configured format (see [`--output.format`](#--outputformat)).
+File where the ROAs (found during each validation run) will be stored.
+See [`--output.format`](#--outputformat).

-When the file is specified, its content will be removed to store the ROAs; if the file doesn't exists, it will be created.
-To print at console, use a hyphen `"-"`.
-If RTR server is enabled, then the ROAs will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.
+If the file already exists, it will be overwritten.
+If it doesn't exist, it will be created.
+To print to standard output, use a hyphen (`-`).
+If the RTR server is [enabled](#--mode), then the ROAs will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.

-When [`--output.format`](#--outputformat)`=csv` (which is the default value), then each line of the result is printed in the following order: _AS, Prefix, Max prefix length_; the first line contains those column descriptors.
+When `--output.format` equals `csv`, each line of the result is printed in the following order: _AS, Prefix, Max prefix length_.
+The first line contains the column names.

-When [`--output.format`](#--outputformat)`=json`, then each element is printed inside an object array of `roas`; ie:
+When `--output.format` equals `json`, each element is printed in an object array of `roas`:

-<pre><code>{
+{% highlight json %}
+{
 	"roas": [
 		{
 			"asn": "AS64496",